Querzion/bash.qndwm/README.md

 # bash.qndwm Naaah!
 It's QnDWM.
 "QnD Gamesquad" (Quest n Defend|Defeat) is the Discord I have.

 This is a lazy install script, that is intended to be post-installed on Arch, after the alternatively use of the "archinstall" script.

-There are two old versions of qndwm.sh the one without the *.old is the combined and up to date script.
+There are two old versions of qndwm.sh, the one without the *.old is the combined and up to date script.

 ## That installs (look at the list) in (~/.config/vm/$app).
   - (git) dwm ------------- (Suckless - Dynamic Window Manager)